-Provides a great opportunity to explore a diversity of dance styles.
-Have fun experiencing the multiple disciplines of tap & ballet.
-Students will learn ballet positions and build strenght while making new friends dancing.
-Great for developing coordination and confidence.
+Combo classes provide a great opportunity to explore a diversity of dance styles.
+Come have fun experiencing the multiple disciplines of tap and ballet or ballet and jazz.

 Tappers learn basic rhythmic steps and terminology.
 Students work on perfecting basic skills and rhythms while learning fun combinations.